DerekTurtleRoe/ares/docs/interface/ares-settings.md

 the current [Audio driver](../guides/drivers.md).

-  - **Device** allows you to choose which audio device higan sends the emulated game's audio to, if you have more than one.
+  - **Device** allows you to choose which audio device ares sends the emulated game's audio to, if you have more than one.
-  - **Frequency** controls the sample-rate that higan will use when generating audio.
+  - **Frequency** controls the sample-rate that ares will use when generating audio.
     If your PC's audio hardware has a "native" sample-rate and you know what it is,
     pick that.
     Otherwise,
     44.1kHz or 48kHz should be fine.
-  - **Latency** controls how much audio output higan calculates in advance.
+  - **Latency** controls how much audio output ares calculates in advance.
     Higher values reduce the chance of
     "popping" or "glitching" noises,
     but increase the delay between an action occurring on-screen and the corresponding sound-effect being played.
   - **Exclusive Mode** appears
     if the current audio driver
-    allows higan to take exclusive control of your PC's audio output, so no other applications can play sounds.
+    allows ares to take exclusive control of your PC's audio output, so no other applications can play sounds.
     This can improve audio quality,
     and lower the effective audio latency.